IceBytes/sandy/README.md

 ## Routing with Slugs

-To handle different routes including slugs, use the `route()` method.
+To handle different routes, including slugs, use the `route()` method.
 You can define routes with slugs and their corresponding handler functions.

 For instance, to handle a route with a slug: